 The Sony FS-700, which is built with a 4k ready sensor, is now able to capture in 4k via a separate recording unit that is linked up to the camera.
 With those kind of options in that price range, the possibilities are astounding.
 Now we have the Sony FS7 which captures 4k internally, offering a different solution to the FS-700 and it's separate unit, but with less high speed options.

-#3 - Advanced Video Cameras
+#3 - Advanced Corporate Video Production

-Arri Alexa Plus, Red Dragon, Sony F55:
+Arri Alexa XT, Red Dragon, Sony F55:

 These cameras fall in the top tier and are some of the ruling favorites in the industry.
 They out-perform all cameras mentioned in the previous packages by far.
 Not only do these cameras cost more money to rent or buy, but they take up a lot more memory and it can be costly to store footage and create back-ups.
 Though the quality of imagery that you get from these cameras is worth every extra penny.